ICSE2025DroidDS/ICSE2025DroidDS/Appendix.md

 |   I-A   |   1322    |     1170      | 88.50%  |
 | Average |    695    |      623      | 72.76%  |

-## Table 5 Statistical analysis of conflict blocks associated with design smells and non-design-smells files
+## Table 3 Statistical analysis of conflict blocks associated with design smells and non-design-smells files

+**Table 3** shows p-value for the average conflict (conf_average) is 0.002, indicating high statistical significance.
+The effect size is 0.974, demonstrating a very strong impact of design smells on file conflicts.
+Overall, these results highlight a strong correlation between design smells and file conflicts.

 |   Measure    | p-value | effect size |
 | :----------: | :-----: | :---------: |
 | conf_average |  0.002  |    0.974    |

-## Table 6 Validation results of recurring conflict blocks across commits
+## Table 4 Validation results of recurring conflict blocks across commits

+**Table 4**  shows the validation results for recurring conflict blocks across commits.
+The **Text-50%** column represents the number of recurring conflict blocks detected automatically, and the **Manual** column represents the number of recurring conflict blocks identified manually.
+The last two columns represent recall and precision.

 | Project | **Block** | **Text-50%** | **Manual** | Recall | Precision |
 | :-----: | :-------: | :----------: | :--------: | :----: | :-------: |